richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## Internet Research Task Force (IRTF)

-While the IRTF generally follows IETF policies and procedures, it is not directly involved in the Internet standards process.
-It investigates topics considered to be too uncertain, too advanced, or insufficiently well-understood to be the subject of Internet standardization.
-If an IRTF activity generates a specification that is sufficiently stable to be considered for Internet standardization, the specification is processed through the IETF using the rules in this document.
+The IRTF focuses on longer term research issues related to the Internet while the parallel organization, the Internet Engineering Task Force (IETF), focuses on the shorter term issues of engineering and standards making.

+The products of IRTF research groups are typically research results that are published in scholarly conferences and journals.
+Research groups also sometimes develop experimental protocols or technologies that may be suitable for possible standardisation in IETF.
+Similarly, IETF working groups sometimes ask research groups for advice or other input.
+Contributions from research groups, however, carry no more weight than other community input, and go through the same standards setting process as any other proposal.
-A Working Group may ask an IRTF Research Group for advice or other input.

-Details of the organization and operation of the IRTF, the ISRG, and its Research Groups may be found in {{IRTF}}.
+The IRTF is managed by the IRTF Chair in consultation with the Internet Research Steering Group (IRSG).
+The IRSG membership includes the IRTF Chair, the chairs of the various Research Group and possibly other individuals ("members at large") from the research community.
+Details of the organization and operation of the IRTF, the ISRG, and its Research Groups may be found in
+{{IRTF}}, {{IABIRTF}}, {{IRTFPRIMER}}, and {{IRTFCHAIR}}.

 ## The IETF Trust